lukibahr/artillery/README.md

 ## Kubernetes deployment

 Loadtesting kubernetes applications is important.
 You can use the artillery to test an nginx webserver for example.
-Refer the deployment manifests

-- `siege.yaml` which creates a deployment of siege.
+Refer to the deployment manifest `siege.yaml` which creates a deployment of siege.
 To increase the battling requests, either scale up the siege parameters in the arguments of the deployment

 ```yaml
 [..]